Topics on this page

 Calculating the Interest on a Credit Purchase

 Have you ever wondered how much you are actually spending when you choose to pay with credit instead of cash?
-Did you know that if it takes you 12 months to pay for a new 36” Color TV that you purchased for $1000 using a credit card charging you 18% interest, you will end up paying an extra $100 in interest charges.
-To learn how much interest payments can affect the overall cost of your next purchase use this online financial calculator.
+If it takes you 12 months to pay for a new TV that you purchased for $1,000 using a credit card charging you 18% interest, then you will end up paying an extra $100 in interest charges.
+Various online calculators are available to calculate credit card interest.

 What About Using the Cash Advances on Your Credit Cards?

-Cash advances (getting cash through a credit card) aren’t free money - you must pay back the amount of the cash advance at a typically high interest rate, as well as pay a cash advance fee.
-For example, if you take a credit card cash advance of $500 you will ultimately pay back more than $600 if all payments are made on time within one year.
-(If any payment is late, late fees or higher interest rates may also apply.)
-Taking out cash advances in order to pay off existing credit card balances is not a solution to your credit woes.
+Cash advances (getting cash through a credit card) are not free money - you must pay back the amount of the cash advance at a typically high interest rate, as well as pay a cash advance fee.
+If any payment is late, late fees or higher interest rates may also apply.
+Taking out cash advances to pay off existing credit card balances is not a solution to your credit woes.
 This method of paying bills is one of the worst financial decisions you can make, because it compounds the problem.
 You will ultimately end up paying off the new debt at a higher interest rate, and lose even more money.